rgasch/laravel-installer-script/README.md

 (in the top section of the script), to configure packages you want to install (both prod and dev) as well as some post-install actions and files to create.

+Out of the box, it installs the following packages for prod:
+- filament/filament
+- spatie/laravel-backup
+- patie/laravel-tags
+- spatie/laravel-ray
+- spatie/laravel-responsecache

+For dev, it installs the following:
+- nunomaduro/larastan,
+- pestphp/pest-plugin-laravel
+- laravel/pint
+- rector/rector

+It then publishes any suggested config files for the above packages and creates the following files:
+- rector.php
+- phpstan.neon

 ## Who is it for
 It's for Laravel developers.
 If you know PHP, the script should be self explanatory, if you don't